justinloveless/devlift/PRD.md

 # A human-readable name for the project, used in logs and prompts.
 project_name: "My Awesome Web App"

-# The version of the dev-cli configuration schema.
+# The version of the devlift configuration schema.
 version: "1"

 # Defines environment variables needed for the project.